OpenVoiceOS/ovos-technical-manual/docs/eggscript.md

 It also helps getting a lot of the boilerplate done for you when getting started

+You can find a developer preview of eggscript in [github](https://github.com/OpenVoiceOS/eggscript)

 ## Crash Course

 Example files written in eggscript

 hello.eggscript